 Birmingham, AL 35213-0805

-- While there is no charge for speaking engagements, any donations to the work of the BHEC will be graciously accepted.
+- While there is no charge for in-state speaking engagements, any donations to the work of the BHEC will be graciously accepted.

 - The BHEC will be sending you a short, online evaluation after your speaker visit in order to help us maintain the highest quality of service.
 We would greatly appreciate your participation.